-In principle, running is the simplest sport in the world, as you are not dependent on a fitness center other conditions or appointments with teammates to go for a run – you just need a pair of running shoes.
+Running is the simplest sport in the world, as you are not dependent on a fitness center other conditions or appointments with teammates to go for a run – you just need a pair of running shoes.
 This is probably why running- and marathon training has developed into one of the most common forms of training today.
-In 5 best ways to Prepare a marathon for Beginners, we will explore this.
+In how to prepare a marathon for beginners, we will explore this.

 Prepare a marathon project